 Climate change will transform the world’s economies through rising sea levels, human health effects, heat effects on labor and agricultural productivity, changing tourism preferences and fluctuations in energy demand.

-Moody’s Analytics produces trusted Climate Change scenarios to enable institutions to assess the types of risks posed by climate change.
-The trajectory for carbon dioxide emissions, the necessary policies to achieve these emissions and the corresponding change in global temperatures are all taken into account using our structural global economic forecast model which determines both physical and transition risks
+Moody’s Analytics produces trusted scenarios to enable institutions to assess the types of risks posed by climate change.
+The trajectory for carbon dioxide emissions, the necessary policies to achieve these emissions and the corresponding change in global temperatures are all taken into account using our structural global economic forecast model which determines both physical and transition risks.

-We currently provide Climate Change economic scenarios that correspond to the Representative Concentration Pathways’s (RPC) increasing levels of greenhouse gas concentration:
+We currently provide climate risk scenarios that correspond to the Representative Concentration Pathways’ (RPC) increasing levels of greenhouse gas concentration:

-These initial Climate Change scenarios are available for 100+ countries with a forecast horizon through 2048 and become more severe in the second half of the century.
+These initial climate risk scenarios are available for 100+ countries with a forecast horizon through 2048 and become more severe in the second half of the century.
 Users can assess the risks within our Scenario Studio platform or download/automate delivery of forecasts through our Data Buffet service, within Excel using our Add-in or programmatically via an API.

 We are also developing comprehensive climate risk scenarios that take into account transition risk and acute physical risk.
 Scenarios will be produced for Tier 1 countries—U.S., U.K., Japan, France, Germany, Italy, China—across three sets of assumptions: A late transition to a low-carbon economy, an early transition, and no transition.
 These assumptions are consistent with anticipated regulatory scenarios to be released in 2021 by the Bank of England.
 The development timeline is as follows: